 - Miles of Trails

-The Branson RecPlex is always busy hosting prestigious sports tournaments, with its annual event being the USSSA Girls and Boys World Series in July.
+The Branson RecPlex is always busy hosting prestigious sports tournaments, with annual events including the USSSA Girls and Boys World Series and FASA World Series Tournaments.
 Covering 35 acres and 44,000 square feet, this massive facility is equipped with an indoor track, gymnasiums and fitness center.
-Outdoors, you will find four pavilions, soccer fields, a baseball field with its own amenities, playgrounds and walking trails.
+Outdoors, you will find four pavilions, soccer fields, baseball fields with amenities, playgrounds and walking trails.
 Swimmers can train and compete at the 12,000-square-foot aquatics center with a zero-depth entry leisure pool, lap lines, water slides and diving well.
 Athletes will also have access to locker rooms and picnic areas.
 Celebrate your victories in the party spaces or community rooms.
 Concessions and restrooms are conveniently located throughout the building.

 Branson Convention Center